From Young to Old, There is Something for Everyone When You Explore LA Attractions

 Hardly a block away, the Seahawks play at CenturyLink Field.
 The stadium ranks 21st in size compared to other pro football stadiums and holds a maximum seating capacity of 72,000.
 Because both stadiums fall within a half mile radius of King Street Station, passengers can catch the train into town, detrain, forgo traffic and parking, and walk to the event.

 Looking to experience Seattle's history by visiting local museums and historic monuments?
 Seattle's rich history presents a ripe opportunity to absorb its cultural past, present and future.

 Amtrak will drop you off at the perfect starting spot — 0.3 miles from Pioneer Square, Seattle's historic area.
 After getting the scoop on Pioneer Square's distinctive brick and stone buildings, head underground for a subterranean tour of Pioneer Square's network of tunnels.
 Here you'll get a snapshot of Pioneer Square's original street grade that eventually gave way to the brick buildings above.

 Once the underground tour is complete, consider cruising up Alaskan Way.
 Along the route, you'll pass the Seattle Aquarium, Seattle Art Museum, Pike Place Market and Odyssey-Maritime Discovery Center.

 If continuing north is part of your itinerary, catch the monorail near the market.
 The monorail will bring you directly to other iconic sites such as the Pacific Science Center, Museum of Pop Culture and prominent Space Needle.

 Whether you're looking for outdoor recreation, fine dining, a lively night scene or historic locales, Amtrak will place you in the epicenter of Seattle's flavorful attractions; enjoyed by tourists and Seattleites alike.
-Get started by finding a hotel, car rental, prearranged booking and ground transfer services all in one convenient location.
+Get started by finding a hotel and car rental all in one convenient location.